vtereshkov/umka-lang/spec.md

 Generates the Umka assembly listing for the Umka program previously compiled to bytecode.
 Here, `umka` is the interpreter instance handle, `buf` is the pointer to the string buffer to be filled, `size` is the buffer size.

 ```
-UMKA_API void umkaAddModule(void *umka, const char *fileName, const char *sourceString);
+UMKA_API bool umkaAddModule(void *umka, const char *fileName, const char *sourceString);
 ```

 Adds an Umka module contained in the `sourceString`.
 A fictitious `fileName` should be specified.
+Returns `true` if the module has been successfully added.

 ```
-UMKA_API void umkaAddFunc(void *umka, const char *name, UmkaExternFunc entry);
+UMKA_API bool umkaAddFunc(void *umka, const char *name, UmkaExternFunc func);
 ```

 Adds a C/C++ function to the list of external functions that can be called from Umka.
-Here, `umka` is the interpreter instance handle, `name` is the function name, `entry` is the function pointer.
+Here, `umka` is the interpreter instance handle, `name` is the function name, `func` is the function pointer.
+Returns `true` if the function has been successfully added.

 ```
 UMKA_API int umkaGetFunc(void *umka, const char *moduleName, const char *funcName);